heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 _Missing item in the list?
 Feel free to open a pull request to add it! ✨_

-## Part 2 - Package your own applications with Docker and Docker Compose
+# Part 2 - Package, publish, and run your own applications with Docker and Docker Compose

 > [!IMPORTANT]
 >